 Cookies are commonly used by websites to remember some aspect of your current or previous visit.
 This could include things like the choices you've made or preferences you've chosen during your visit.
 Websites commonly do this in order to improve or tailor your current and future visits to that site or other related sites.

-Cookies on CitizenCard.com are also necessary for the correct functioning of some aspects of the site (such as the application process for a CitizenCard, and retaining information to ensure that discount codes or referral commission you may have earned through recommending CitizenCard to your friends, can be collected and discounts, or commission correctly assigned to you (where relevant).
-We may use both "session" cookies and "persistent" cookies on the website.
+Cookies on citizencard.com and its subdomains are also necessary for the correct functioning of some aspects of the site such as the application process for an identity card, and retaining information to ensure that discount codes or referral commission you may have earned through recommending CitizenCard ID to your friends, can be collected and discounts, or commission, correctly assigned to you (where relevant).
+We may use both "session" cookies and "persistent" cookies on the site.
 Session cookies will be deleted from your computer when you close your browser.
 Persistent cookies will remain stored on your computer until deleted, or until they reach a specified expiry date.

 The information stored in a cookie can only be read by the website that placed the cookie or other sites that it has agreed to share information with.

 - store details that help you apply for and manage your CitizenCard online which are strictly necessary to the process